 If you don’t have that much time to explore the city, the best way is to take a hop-on-hop-off bus.
 I’m usually against those buses as I like to explore the city on my won and get lost but Barcelona is too big for that.

 I was staying by Las Ramblas, the famous walking zone in Barcelona and so I started my journey there.
 Walk through Las Ramblas, enjoy the walking zone, but don’t stop to buy anything or eat there, it’s a major tourist trap zone.
-Walk all the way to Plaza Catalunya one of the major square with all the major shops and heart of the Bari Gòtic area.
+Walk all the way to Plaza Catalunya one of the major squares with all the major shops and heart of the Bari Gòtic area.
 You can catch the bus there.
-I bought a 2 day pass.
+I bought a 2-day pass.

 First stop Port Vell.
 This picturesque old harbor is a popular tourist area with many attractions and sea-food restaurants aplenty.

 Next stop, La Sagrada Familia.
 The Gotic Cathedral designed by Gaudi is a must see and the line is always long so is always good to go as early as possible.
 The unfinished masterpiece is breathtaking.
 The inside, as well as the outside, is just spectacular; it’s all about the details.

 I got back on the bus and went to La Pedrera or Casa Milà, a block of flats with a wavy stone facade and sculptures on the roof.
 This site was designed by Antoni Gaudi and designated a UNESCO World Heritage site.
 Next top is Casa Batlló, another Gaudi masterpiece, this site was built in the architect’s signature style where fluid lines and organic forms replace straight lines and right angles.
 Actually walk between those 2 bus stops as they are on the same street called Passeig de Gracia, Barcelona’s most elegant avenue.